basst22778/TWANG32-PlatformIO/README.md

 ## Enclosure
 You have two options:
-1. The original one by bdring, which you can find as an [STL here](http://www.buildlog.net/blog/wp-content/uploads/2018/04/twang32_stl.zip) or as [STEP in this repo](/parts/step/original/)
+1. The original one by bdring, which you can find as [STL](/parts/stl/original/) or as [STEP files](/parts/step/original/) in this repo
-1. [The one by Janek](/parts/step/usb-speakerless/), which has several modifications:
+1. The one by Janek as [STL](/parts/stl/usb-speakerless/) or [STEP](/parts/step/usb-speakerless/), which has several modifications:
     1. No speaker and therefore slightly smaller (and slightly more water resistant)
     1. Made to connect using [these USB-C sockets](https://www.amazon.de/dp/B0CPLRH4W6)
     1. Inside mounting holes perfect for a 20x20 2,54mm stripboard